alex-bochkarev/bochkarev.io/content/tools/ts-literature.md

-format (e.g., a `.bib` file, an [SQLite](https://sqlite.org) database, etc.), and then can format it as you'd like: using the chosen [citation style](https://en.wikipedia.org/wiki/Citation#Styles) and producing outputs in plain text, word processor document, etc. It also usually helps to generate bibliographies automatically, so that it updates when you update the text.
+format (e.g., a `.bib` file, an [SQLite](https://sqlite.org) database, etc.), and then can format it as you'd like: using the chosen [citation style](https://en.wikipedia.org/wiki/Citation#Styles) and producing outputs in plain text, word processor document, etc. It also usually helps to generate bibliographies automatically, so that it updates as you edit the manuscript.

 There are several key programs/services out there, and an infinite variety of their comparative analyses: